densterfrank/entropy-technologies-Denster/README.md

 The unwanted lines are removed based on these conditions, and the filtered lines are stored in a list called `filtered_data`.

 ## Second Filter
+This function, `second_filter`, serves as the second layer of filtering in the cleaning process.
+Each line of data is passed into two separate functions, `verify`, which filter out unwanted data based on specific conditions.

+## Conditions for Filtering

+### Condition 1: Contains Special Symbols

+The function `contains_special` filters data if it contains special symbols such as `<`, `>`, `|`, or `-`.

+### Condition 2: Contains "AND" or "BETWEEN"

+The function `contains_and_or_between` filters data if it contains the words "and" and "between" within the line.

+After passing through these conditions, the filtered data is stored in a list called `new_filtered_data`.

 ## Remove unwanted tokens